17-year-old girl killed in York City shooting; two others injured, police say

-YORK — A 17-year-old girl was killed in a shooting Thursday evening in York City, according to a city official.
+YORK -- A 17-year-old girl died at York Hospital Thursday evening after a shooting in York City, according to the York County Coroner's Office.

-Two others were also shot, including a 17-year-old boy, the official added.
+The coroner's office said the teenager and another person were in a vehicle when the car was impacted during a shooting around 5 p.m.
+The vehicle came to a stop in the 400 block of West College Avenue.

-The shooting occurred in the 400 block of West College Avenue, police said.
+The two people were transported to the hospital and the girl died at 5:45 p.m.

 Anyone with information should contact police in any of the following ways: